-All full and part-time students must have a University picture ID card.
-The Hoot Loot card is not only the University picture ID, it also provides a variety of services: access to residence halls, access to food service plans, as well as access to the library.
+All full and part-time students can obtain a University picture ID card.
+The University picture ID also provides a variety of services: access to residence halls, access to food service plans, as well as access to the library.
 In addition, the Hoot Loot card has other advantages allowing patrons to put money on the card, and make purchases from on- campus vending machines, the University Bookstore, University Food Services, and convenience stores, as well as off-campus vendors.
 Furthermore, if the Hoot Loot card holder opens an account with the Southern New England Federal Credit Union, located on campus, the card will act as an ATM card, accepted world-wide.
 For more information, contact the University Card Office at (203)-392-7077, visit the office in Wintergreen, or simply click on the student service page of the Southern web site; https://inside.southernct.edu/onestop/academics.